Glossary

 Carbon offsetting: The process of financing schemes designed to either avoid, reduce or remove CO₂ in the atmosphere to compensate for carbon emissions that have occurred elsewhere.

 Climate change: The overarching term given to the change in Earth’s climate systems as a result of complex planetary processes.
-It is attributed largely to the increased levels of atmospheric carbon dioxide produced by the use of fossil fuels from the activity of humans.
+It is attributed largely to the increased levels of atmospheric greenhouse gases produced by the use of fossil fuels from the activity of humans.

 Corporate bond: A corporate bond is a debt instrument issued by a company to raise funds.